cmrschwarz/rust-prettifier-for-lldb/README.md

 At the time of writing, it is known to work well with the latest stable version Rust (`1.82.0`).

+Initially this did not support Windows, although @jesnor was able to get it partially working.
+Any improvements on that front would of course be welcomed.

 If you are using older versions of Rust or LLDB this script might not work for you.

 Due to the changing nature of the Rust Standard Library internals aswell